Skip to content

 Back to Houdini

-Use “Edit in External Editor” in a Python node.
-The file should open in the already‑running PyCharm project window (the one launched with pycharm-houdini).
+Restart Houdini.
+Then use “Edit in External Editor” in a Python node.
+The file should open in the already‑running PyCharm project window (the one you started with pycharm <project_root>).

 Silence unresolved hou warnings in project files (type‑check only):